SarderLab/Multi-Compartment-Segmentation/README.md

 # Multi Compartment Segmentation

 Multi compartment segmentation is a [detectron2](https://github.com/facebookresearch/detectron2) based panoptic segmentation model that is implemented as a pipeline in [Digital Slide Archive](https://athena.rc.ufl.edu/) (DSA) developed and maintained by [CMI lab](https://cmilab.nephrology.medicine.ufl.edu/) at the University of Florida.
-This DSA plugin allows users to segment a kidney Whole Slide Image (WSI) into 6 compartments, namely: Interstitium,medulla, glomerulus, sclerotic glomerulus, tubule, and arterial tree.
+This DSA plugin allows users to segment a kidney Whole Slide Image (WSI) into 6 compartments, namely: cortical interstitium, medullary interstitium, non-sclerotic glomerulus, sclerotic glomerulus, tubule, and artery/arteriole.

 ## Quick Start Guide

 This DSA plugin allows users to run image analysis jobs through the HistomicsUI by the following steps:

 1. Create an account at [DSA](https://athena.rc.ufl.edu/) and log in with your credentials.
-Please contact Sayat Mimar at sayat.mimar@ufl.edu for obtaining a DSA account.
 2. Upload a WSI in a folder either unders Collections tab or in your User directory
 3. Open the image in HistomicsUI by clicking the arrow icon: